exercism/docs/building/tracks/config-json.md

 Each concept exercise is an entry in the `exercises.concept` array.
 The following fields make up a concept exercise:

 - `uuid`: a V4 UUID that uniquely identifies the exercise.
 The UUID must be unique both within the track as well as across all tracks
 - `slug`: the exercise's slug, which is a lowercased, kebab-case string.
-The slug must be unique across all concept _and_ practice exercise slugs within the track
+The slug must be unique across all concept _and_ practice exercise slugs within the track.
+Its length must be <= 255.
-- `name`: the exercise's name
+- `name`: the exercise's name.
+Its length must be <= 255.
 - `concepts`: an array of concept slugs that are taught by this concept exercise
 - `prerequisites`: an array of concept slugs that must be unlocked before a student can start this exercise
 - `status` (optional): the exercise's status, which is one of `"wip"`, `"beta"` `"active"`, or `"deprecated"`; defaults to `"active"` if not specified